CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.5-pull_requests.md

 #### Resolve a merge block

-Go back to the browser tab or window in which you were logged in as "Student" user.
+Go back to the browser window in which you are logged in as "Student" user.

 Click on the `Pull requests` menu item in the left menu panel to open a list of pull requests.
 Then click on the name link of the listed pull request.